# # # # # # # # # # #

 Goal: Help the poor.
 Not good: “the church’s food pantry ministry….”
 There may come a time when the church no longer has a food pantry ministry.

 Better: “first, the food pantry, secondly, any ministries the church uses to support the needy in our community…” Very generous and helpful.

 ALL SAINTS SUNDAY is always the first Sunday in November.
 This is a day to remember the members of your congregation who have died in the last year.
 Many of them will be much loved persons whose memory is sweet.
 Make it BIG!
 Make it special.
 List their names on the front of the worship bulletin.
 Make sure they are noted in your newsletter and on your website.
 Do you have screens for worship?
 Put their pictures up for all to see.
-Have families bring framed pictures to place on a dedicated table in a prominent place.
+And/or invite families bring framed pictures to place on a table in a prominent place.
 Make sure the families get a personal invitation to worship that Sunday and invite them to stand when their loved ones name is called.
 Tell a story.

 And, this is a great time to highlight your church's memorial funds.
 Most of your congregation may know there is a ‘fund for memorials’ but do they know how it is used?
 Let them know and invite them to use this fund throughout the year.
 Put a note in your newsletter and on your website.
 But most of all prepare a dedicated insert for your worship bulletin in recognition of All Saints Sunday.
 Say ‘thank you’.
 Doing so will increase confidence in how your church handles memorial funds and invites further giving.